fasterius/seqCAT/README.md

     <img src="man/figures/README_example_1.png", alt="Example heatmap"/>
 </p>

-For more detailed instructions on how to use seqCAT, please see the [vignette][11].
+For more detailed instructions on how to use `seqCAT`, please see the [vignette][11].

 ## Citation

-If you are using seqCAT to analyse your data, please cite the following article:
+If you are using `seqCAT` to analyse your data, please cite the following article:

 > **seqCAT: a Bioconductor R-package for variant analysis of high throughput**